 TPI-16: Completeness and Consistency of Claim Payment Data Elements

 States should report FFS and encounter claims with amounts paid and billed.
-The paid amounts on associated claim lines should sum to the total amount reported on the claim header.
+The paid amounts on associated claim lines should sum to the total amount reported on the claim header when claim payment is determined at the line level.
 It is a potential data quality issue when an unreasonable percentage the following exist:

 - Records with TOT-BILLED-AMT equal to $0 or missing,